DrAdamDev/packageContainer/README.md

-# PackageContainer Project
+# Package Container

 ## Overview
-The PackageContainer project is a C++ implementation of a container specifically designed for managing `Package` objects.
+C++ implementation of a container specifically designed for managing `Package` objects.
 Each `Package` includes a unique ID, a size attribute, and a 1 MB payload.
 The container offers fast lookup by ID, maintains insertion order, and includes a feature to find the nth largest package.
 A global addition counter is also implemented, incrementing with each new package insertion.

 ## Features
 - **Lookup by ID**: Quickly find packages using their unique ID.